-To support this detailed modelling, information on Ni emissions and release characteristics for the principal industrial Ni emission sources were provided by the Environment Agency (including data collated on sites regulated by Sheffield City Council and Rotherham Metropolitan Borough Council) and complemented by emissions data from the NAEI 2020.
-Emissions were released from 15 emission sources from one plant.
-The emissions from the plant were modelled to be released from 14 point sources and one area source.
+To support this detailed modelling, information on Ni emissions and release characteristics for the principal industrial Ni emission sources were provided by the Environment Agency (including data collated on sites regulated by Sheffield City Council and Rotherham Metropolitan Borough Council) and complemented by emissions data from the NAEI 2022.
+Emissions were released from 16 emission sources from the steelmaking installation.
+The emissions from the installation were modelled to be released from 14 point sources and two area sources.
 Terrain effects were included in the modelling based on OS Terrain 50.

-Figure 11.17 shows the modelled annual mean Ni concentration on a 50 m x 50 m grid resulting from the principal local industrial Ni source in the Sheffield area and including a background component from the annual modelling of Ni concentrations across the UK.
+Figure 10.17 shows the modelled annual mean Ni concentration on a 50 m x 50 m grid resolution resulting from the principal local industrial Ni source in the Sheffield area and including a background component from the annual modelling of Ni concentrations across the UK.
 The best representation of concentrations at the Sheffield Tinsley monitoring station was obtained as the sum of the modelled contribution from the principal local source and the background contribution.
-Due to the limited emissions data from the stockyards, the emission rate from this source was scaled based on the measurement data at the Tinsley monitoring station.
+Due to the limited emissions data from the stockyards and landfill sources, the emission rates from these sources were scaled based on the measurement data at the Tinsley monitoring station.
+Emissions from the landfill were included in the assessment for the first time for 2023.

-The conclusions from this dispersion modelling study are that Ni concentrations in both Sheffield Urban Area and Yorkshire & Humberside zones in 2021 exceeded the Ni TV.
+The conclusions from this dispersion modelling study are that Ni concentrations in both Sheffield Urban Area and Yorkshire & Humberside zones in 2023 exceeded the Ni TV.

-The source apportionment plot (Figure 11.15) and scatter plot (Figure 11.14) presented earlier in this section include the modelled contribution to ambient concentrations at the Sheffield Tinsley and Sheffield Devonshire Green sites from the local industrial Ni sources in Sheffield.
+The source apportionment plot (Figure 10.15) and scatter plot (Figure 10.14) presented earlier in this section include the modelled contribution to ambient concentrations at the Sheffield Tinsley and Sheffield Devonshire Green sites from the local industrial Ni sources in Sheffield.